-Consider this Part 2 of 3.
+Consider this Part 2.
 Earlier this month I wrote about the earliest takes on ChatGPT, zooming in on how it could be really good for media literacy education.
 Now we know more.
 So below another dimension of this new technology with a cautionary note….

 Ok, the dark side.
 I don’t usually go “there,” because, well, our brains typically do, by default, whenever a new technology emerges, and there is always loads of scary news coverage to confirm that negativity bias.
 Which fuels parents’ fears, threatens calm communication and jeopardizes kids’ agency and voice.